Amanda Bromfield

-She is a member of the national Clay Matters Community group of environmental clay workers and has taught ceramics at Murrwillumbah Tafe.
-She has a Master of Fine Art from the National Art School in Darlinghurst, Australia.
+Amanda is a member of the national Clay Matters Community - a group of environmental clay workers that emerged during Covid.
+Amanda loves to work with communities, She has taught ceramics at Murrwillumbah Tafe and has a Master of Fine Art from the National Art School Darlinghurst, Sydney, Australia.

 Amanda’s art practice is multidisciplinary.
 The variety of her methodologies and materialities directly reflects her many interests which are in turn inspired by her own neurodivergence.
 She performs, makes videos about women's stories and environmental issues and dresses as a koala, marching and protesting her environmental cause.
 Her marches are dedicated to creating public awareness about climate change, loss of biodiversity and, specifically, the immediacy of saving the koala.
 Amanda's short movie Army of One made during the disastrous black summer bush fires of 2019/20 documents her daily marches in the Sydney CBD and across rural NSW.